Scarrie! The Musical: Production history

 Scarrie was originally staged by Sweetback Productions entitled s'Carrie as a late night's show at the Sweetcorn Playhouse in Anderson, Illinois.
 Featuring a male only cast, the show ran for over a year and a half and closed when Sweetcorn Playhouse closed down.
 In 2005, a new production previewed July 1 and opened the following day, receiving mixed reviews and closed on August 2 after 22 performances at the Theatre Building in Chicago.

 The show was amended and re-staged in 2005 from Cerda's own company Hell in a Handbag Productions.
 This new production featured revisions of old songs as well as an additional ten tracks.
 The production was produced by Jackie Anderson and directed by Margot Bordelon.

-The show featured Joey Steakley as Carrie and Ed Jones as Margaret.
-The production also featured Trista Smith as Miss Collins, Veronica Sheaffer as Sue, Robyn Senchak as Chris, Ryan Lanning as Tommy and Tim Howard as Billy.
+The show featured Joey Steakley as Carrie White and Ed Jones as Margaret White.
+The production also featured Trista Smith as Miss Collins, Veronica Sheaffer as Sue Snell, Robyn Senchak as Chris Hargensen, Ryan Lanning as Tommy Ross and Tim Howard as Billy Nolan.
 The shows creative team included Bobbie Bagby as the choreographer, Matthew Kollar as the set designer, Bill Morey as the costumes designer and Doug MacDonald as the lighting designer with Robert Steel as the sound designer and John E. Buranosky on props.

 The official cast album is on the Hell in a Handbag Productions website.

 Hell in a Handbag launched another (and allegedly final) revival of Scarrie which started previews September 28 and opened October 6.
 It ran until November 10.
 The production was set to feature music from both the original and the 2005 production, as well as some new editions to the script and score.
-The revival starred Alex Grelle as Carrie, Danni Smith as Margaret White, Steve Love as Sue Snell and Aubrey Stanton as Chris Hargenson.
+The revival starred Alex Grelle as Carrie, Danni Smith as Margaret White, Steve Love as Sue Snell and Aubrey Stanton as Chris Hargensen.
 Ed Jones (2005's Margaret White) played Miss Collins, AJ Wright played Tommy Ross, and David Lipschutz played Billy Nolan.
 As a treat to Handbag fans, writer David Cerda was featured in the production as well.
 The rest of the cast tok a traditional turn, in that all of Carrie's other classmates were played by females.
 The production was directed by Cheryl Snodgrass, with musical direction by Josh Walker and choreography by Kristen Smiley.